Cyclic Linked List – Python function to find the node at the start of the loop

 Picking 10 as number of floors to skip with the first egg is not particularly efficient in dividing the floor space because if the first egg breaks on floor 10, the worst case is 10.
 But if the first egg breaks on floor 20, then the worst case is 11.
 As we saw, by the time you get to floor 100 your worst case is 19.
 The most efficient solution will be when no matter where the first egg breaks, our worst case stays the same.

 To do that we could say that we’ll start with our first egg at floor 10, but the second drop will be on floor 19, preserving our 10 drop worst case.
 The problem you’ll find is that you end up reducing the spacing to 1 before you get anywhere close to floor 100.
-By trial and error you can find the best number to start with, and it turns out to be 14:
+By trial and error you can find the best number to start with, and it turns out to be 14, giving us a 14 drop worst case:

 14, 27, 39, 50, 60, 69, 77, 84, 90, 95, 99, 100.